OHI-Northeast/ne-prep/prep/bio/spp/readme.md

 1. link these species maps with our OHI Northeast regions, and
 2. score each species between 0 and 1 based on their conservation status

 The script `6_link_spp_cells_rgns.Rmd` iterates through each species range raster, and calculates the amount of area in each OHI region.
 It also creates a large dataframe that contains each cell ID for each species.
 These two datasets sit on the server due to large size and will be used to make a map of all species conservation status.
+This script saves the `spp_rgn_areas` layer used in the toolbox.

 After determining the total area of each species range in all OHI regions, we assign each species status a score in `7_assign_spp_status_scores.Rmd`.
+This script saves the `spp_status_scores` layer used in the toolbox.

+## What is the conservation status trend of these species?

+Unfortunately we don't have very detailed information on the history of genuine risk for our Northeast species.
+We still want to assess trends if possible and with the IUCN data we can do that.
+The script `8_spp_trend_layer.Rmd` creates the `spp_trend` layer used in the toolbox by querying the IUCN API for population trend information (using the `iucn_spp_trend.R` script) and saving a list of all species and their associated trend.

+## Additional analyses

+- `create_scored_rasters.Rmd` creates individual species rasters with cell values equal to the risk score.
+These rasters are aggregated to create a single regional species risk (or conservation status) map `data/spp_status_risk.tif`
+- `debug_land_cells.Rmd` was used to determine why we were seeing some species cells show up over land.
+In the end, these are bird ranges and removed within the analysis.
+- `get_spp_historical_status.Rmd` gets previous statuses for IUCN species and saves the file `iucn_spp_historical_status.csv`.
+This is not currently used in the goal model but could be if we change how we incorporate trend.